westhecool/webtoon-to-epub/README.md

 Note: **!!This could break at any time because it relies on the current layout of Webtoon's website!!**

 ## Bug fixes only
 I have decided to stop adding new features and improving this script.
 Webtoons are meant to be read vertically, while ebooks are not.
 I have tried to crop them to fit on pages, but this is not perfect and often leads to very long images that are impossible to read.
 Therefore, I will only be fixing bugs from now on.
+Also check out [webtoon-to-html](https://github.com/westhecool/webtoon-to-html) if you want a similar program to download webtoon comics for offline viewing.

 ## Installation
 Using a venv: